 If a new comment has been added to the ticket by someone else, not by the current engineer (the ticket owner), then an overlay should be attached to the ticket icon.
-That way the ticket is marked and the engineer can see in the ticket list that there is a new comment in one of his tickets.
+In this way, the ticket is marked and the engineer can see in the ticket list that there is a new comment in one of his/her tickets.
 The comment can be made by another engineer who has writing access to the queue or by a customer who can add comments using ConSol CM.Track access.
-Or an e-mail might have been received.
+Or an email might have been received.

-Figure 92: ConSol CM Process Designer - Business event trigger with following activities return (workflowApi.getCurrentEngineer() == ticket.getEngineer())
+Figure 89: ConSol CM Process Designer - Business event trigger with following activities return (engineerService.current == ticket.engineer)